jongpie/NebulaCacheManager/joys-of-apex-article/README.md

 }
 ```

-With our new `Cacheable` interface in place, we've completed abstracted away the `TransactionCache` (it's now `private`), and we've laid the foundation for supporting new types of caches for developers to use.
+With our new `Cacheable` interface in place, we've completed abstracting away the `TransactionCache` (it's now `private`), and we've laid the foundation for supporting new types of caches for developers to use.
 Let's update `CacheManager` to use Platform Cache.

 ```java
 public class CacheManager_v4_with_platform_cache {